 Here are the top potential DeAndre Hopkins landing spots

-Here are 5 potential destinations for DeAndre Hopkins originally appeared on NBC Sports Boston
+Here are 5 potential destinations for DeAndre Hopkins originally appeared on NBC Sports Chicago

 One of the NFL's best wide receivers is a free agent.